jgorset/django-respite/README.md

     DELETE              articles/1          destroy             Delete a specific article

 In a nutshell, Respite provides you with a collection of features you probably need for most of your models and routes them RESTfully.
-You may override any or all of these functions and customize them as you'd like.
+You may override any or all of these views and customize them as you'd like.
 For example, you could only list articles that have been published:

     # news/views.py